rjekker/pass-extension-meta/README.md

 Buy milk
 ```

-If the property is not found, the command returns a list of all the property names:
+If the property is not found, the command returns nothing.

+But if you don't specify a property to search for, a list of all the
+property names is given:

 `pass meta <password file>`